Science

 Open to: 12

-Prerequisite(s): Biology, Chemistry
+Prerequisite(s): Biology and Chemistry

 This is a lab-based course in which students investigate the structure and function of the human body, learning how their own bodies work and in developing “body literacy” that will serve them throughout their lives.
 Body systems studied will vary based on student interest but may include the nervous system, the musculoskeletal system, the cardiovascular system, the respiratory system, the endocrine system, the urinary system, the digestive system, the immune system, and the male and female reproductive systems.
 Dissections may feature heavily in the lab portion of this class, so students should consider their comfort with that when enrolling.
 Students will conclude the year by investigating the physiology of a particular disease of interest as well as the medical and social implications of this disease.
 This is an ideal course for students interested in pursuing a clinical health career such as medicine, nursing, dentistry, pharmacy, or physical therapy.